saridormi/commit_chronicle/README.md

       └── ...
    ```

-   At the end commits from each part are united to single files, so folder structure looks like this:
+   At the end commits from each part are united to single file, so folder structure looks like this:
    ```
       ├── ...  # output folder
       │   ├── part_1.jsonl